chaunceygardiner/weewx-loopdata/docs/upgrading.md

 ## Worth knowing, but nothing to do

+* **7.0** — a field none of the parsers accept is logged (`Ignoring unrecognized field`), naming the report that declared it;
+  it was dropped silently.
+A trend window or windrose bands that differ between reports each get their own accumulator; reports that agree share one, so a station whose reports inherit `[[Defaults]]` runs exactly the accumulators it ran before.
 * **6.11.2** — the sample skin ships `loop_data_file = loop-data.txt`
   where it shipped `../loop-data.txt` before.
 Nothing about your installation changes: `weewx.conf` carries its own copy of the option